Use space to open navigation items

 Requirements under the liquor laws

-An on-premises licence for a restaurant is subject to a number of requirements under the liquor laws, including:
+An on-premises licence for a restaurant is subject to several requirements under the liquor laws, including:

 • it must operate as a restaurant preparing and serving meals to the public at all times